Rotlug/amfm/README.md

 Run `amfm --help` to see all options and flags that can be used with the program.

 ## Special Thanks
-Thank you very much to the [Shortwave](https://gitlab.gnome.org/World/Shortwave) developers as teh GStreamer backend code is taken from that app
+Thank you very much to the [Shortwave](https://gitlab.gnome.org/World/Shortwave) developers as the GStreamer backend code is taken from that app